AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: The Agentic Implementation of

 \section{The Agentic Implementation of \agentname}

-This section outlines the core design of \agentname, an AI agent that process multiple levels of marketing information to compose persuasive descriptions for real estate listings and actively learn to adapt its language to individual buyer preferences.
-At a high level, our approach operationalizes microeconomic models by implementing the following three key ingredients: \begin{itemize}[ labelwidth=!, itemsep=1pt, topsep=-0.5\parskip] \item Grounding Module: identify the attribute-feature mapping $\pi$; \item Personalization Module: elicit and represent buyer preferences $\mathbf{r}$; \item Marketing Module: select useful yet factual marketing features $\mathcal{S}^*$ based on $\pi, \mathbf{r}$. \end{itemize} The overall system pipeline is illustrated in \cref{fig:ai-realtor_pipeline}.
+This section outlines the core design of \agentname, an AI agent that processes multiple levels of marketing information to compose persuasive descriptions for real estate listings and adapts its language using elicited buyer preferences.
+At a high level, our approach uses microeconomic models as guidance for implementing the following three key ingredients: \begin{itemize}[ wide, nosep] \item Grounding Module: identify the attribute-feature mapping $\pi$; \item Personalization Module: elicit and represent buyer preferences $\mathbf{r}$; \item Marketing Module: select useful yet factual marketing features $\mathcal{S}^*$ based on $\pi, \mathbf{r}$. \end{itemize} The overall system pipeline is illustrated in \cref{fig:ai-realtor_pipeline}.
 Below, we highlight the novel contributions within each of the three modules.
 Full implementation details are provided in \cref{app: implementation-details}.